1. ElectroBraid® Commitment to Safety

 Choosing Your Energizer

-WARNING: Only use a LOW IMPEDANCE UL or CSA-approved energizer.
+Warning: Only use a LOW-IMPEDANCE, UL or CSA approved energizer.
 These are a type of fence charger designed to deliver a short, powerful pulse of electricity.
-The pulse is powerful enough to act as a deterrent but short enough to minimize harm to animals or people who come into contact with the fence.
-NEVER use an energizer labeled "WEED BURNER", "WEED CHOPPER", or a continuous current fencer.
+The pulse is strong enough to act as a deterrent but short enough to minimize harm to animals or people who come into contact with the fence.
+NEVER use an energizer labeled "WEED BURNER", "WEED CHOPPER", or a continuous current energizer.
 Their use with ElectroBraid® is unsafe, and they WILL DEFINITELY damage ElectroBraid®.

-WARNING: Never use ElectroBraid® or regular house wire for your electrical connections.
-Only use wire rated for >15,000 volts that's heavily insulated as your lead-out wire.
+Warning: Never use ElectroBraid® or regular house wire for your electrical connections.
+Only use a heavily insulated wire rated for >15,000 volts as your lead-out wire.
 Only use copper-clad ground rods and copper ground rod clamps.

 Housing your Energizer